NaserParhizkar/docs/source/includes/_usermanagement.md

 });
 </code></pre></div>

-A user can detach a social identity to his account.
-Once a provider is detached, the user won't be able to login with it again, he need to re-attach it to login with it.
+A user can detach a social identity from his account.
+Once a provider is detached, the user won't be able to login with it again, he needs to re-attach it again to be able to login with it.

 ## The list of providers attached to an account